pathology-data-mining/Mussel/docs/README.md

 --step_size 224 \
 --patch_size 224
 ```
-*This takes about one second for an example slide.*
+*This takes about one second for an example slide.
+Using Condor, tiling 1000 slides takes about two minutes.*

 ## feat extraction
 Generate .h5 file and .pt file with embeddings for each tile, using the following arguments